 In my free time, I love to cook, especially trying out new vegan or vegetarian recipes.
 I also enjoy hiking, fishing, reading, going to concerts, and I am a huge football fan (go Cowboys!).

 I feel privileged to share that I have grown up in a large and loving Puerto Rican family.
 Food, dancing, friends and loved ones have always been focal points in my life.
 Born and raised in the D.C.
 Metropolitan area I obtained my higher education at Southern Virginia institutions.
 I graduated from Radford University in May 2011 with a Bachelor of Arts in Psychology and a minor in Dance Education.
 Immediately thereafter, I relocated to Farmville, Virginia to begin my graduate studies in counseling at Longwood University.
-I am a counseling intern at Longwood University for the 2013-2014 academic year under the clinical supervision of Dr. Maureen Walls-McKay (Licensed Clinical Psychologist).
+I am a counseling graduate assistant at Longwood University for the Spring 2014 term under the clinical supervision of Dr. Maureen Walls-McKay (Licensed Clinical Psychologist).
 I am looking forward to completing a dual Master of Science in School and Mental Health Counseling in May 2014.

 While in Farmville, I worked at Centra Southside Community Hospital in the Orthopedic and Rehabilitation Department as a medical office receptionist.
 Prior to commencing my third and final year of study in the Counselor Education Program, I completed 300 hours of my graduate internship with the City of Alexandria, Department of Community and Human Services, Child Welfare Division.
 My work there in the Child Assessment and Treatment Center for Health (CATCH) program, provided me the opportunity to learn about at-risk children and families and foster care.
 I am delighted with the opportunity to expand my versatility and skill set as a developing counselor, and to collaborate with other students.
 I look forward to serving the Longwood community at the Counseling Center!